Middlefield station

-Middlefield is a light rail station operated by Santa Clara Valley Transportation Authority (VTA), located in Mountain View, California.
-This station is served by the Orange Line of the VTA Light Rail system.
+Middlefield station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA), located in Mountain View, California.
+This station is served by the Orange Line of the VTA light rail system.

 Middlefield station is surrounded by an industrial area which includes some transit-oriented development on Middlefield Road between Ellis Street and Logue Avenue.
-Nearby offices include the headquarters for Coupons.com, MobileIron, Synopsys and Symantec Enterprise Security.
+Nearby offices include the headquarters for Coupons.com, MobileIron, Synopsys and Symantec enterprise security.